Flipping out with many flips: hardness of testing k-monotonicity: Introduction

-The previous work on testing $k$-monotonicity \cite{CGGKW:17} reveals connections with testing surface area \cite{KearnsR:00,BalcanBBY:12,KothariNOW:14, Neeman:14}, as well as estimating support of distributions \cite{CanonneR:14}.
 Besides the relevant extensive literature on monotonicity testing mentioned before, another recent direction that generalizes monotonicity is testing {\em unateness}.
 Namely, a unate function is monotone on each full chain, however, edge-disjoint chains may be monotone in different directions.
-Initiated in \cite{GGLRS00}, query-efficient unateness testers were obtained in \cite{GGLRS00, CS:16a}, and recently,~\cite{ChenWX:17} shows a matching one-sided non-adaptive $\tildeOmega{n}$ bound.
+Initiated in \cite{GGLRS00}, query-efficient unateness testers were obtained in \cite{GGLRS00, CS:16a, KS:16, BaleshzarCPRS17}, and lower bounds in~\cite{ChenWX:17, BaleshzarCPRS17}.

 A trickle of recent work in cryptography focuses on understanding how many negation gates are needed to compute cryptographic primitives, such as one-way permutations, small bias generators, hard core bits, and extractors \cite{GuoMOR:15, GuoK:15, LinZ:16}.

-Yet another extension of monotonicity on the specific domain of a line, considers the point of view that monotonicity is a property defined by freeness of a specific order pattern in the function: indeed, the function is free of tuples $x_1\prec x_2$ with $f(x_1)=1\geq f(x_2)=0$. \cite{NewmanRRS:17} extends this view to real-valued inputs, where a sequence can follow more complex order patterns.
+Very recently, motivated by connections to log rank conjecture and the sensitivity conjecture, \cite{DineshS:18} explore connections between the sparsity, sensitivity and alteration complexity of a boolean function (which is essentially identical to the notion of $k$-monotonicity). \\